XLSForm/xlsform.github.io/_sections/home-english.md

   </item>
 </root>
 ```
-A GeoJSON requires each feature, or point, to have an id and title property, or an attribute of the point.
-The GeoJSON must be defined by a single top-level FeatureCollection, and it currently only works for point geometry, as noted in detail on the [ODK documentation site](https://docs.getodk.org/form-datasets/#selects-from-geojson).
+A GeoJSON requires each feature, or point, to have an id and title property or an attribute of the point.
+The GeoJSON must be defined by a single top-level FeatureCollection, and it currently only works for point geometry, as noted in detail on the[ODK documentation site](https://docs.getodk.org/form-datasets/#selects-from-geojson).

 CSV, XML, and GeoJSON files may have additional columns, XML nodes, or features and custom properties as long as the above-mentioned basic requirements are met.